 So, Bongo didn’t make it into Google’s Summer of Code, but we did get some nice feedback from them.
 There’s good news and bad news 🙂

 The good news is that they thought our application was very well done, and it was basically because they don’t have room for everyone that we didn’t get in: it sounds like we would have been acceptable, it just wasn’t our roll of the die.
+Unfortunate, but fair enough – I do suspect that Google have a theme or themes for each GSoC, and it might just be that we didn’t fit well this year.

 … today is World Water Day.
 There is a flashy 2007 website too, not sure why.

 Planet Debian has been a trove of green discussion today.
 Russell Coker and MJ both linked to a story about Spain getting most of its energy from wind, for the first time.
 27% of their energy came from wind, 22% came from nucular power and 16% from coal power (where the other third came from, I’m not totally clear on – possibly imported?).
 Overall, in the last year, almost 10% of their energy has come from wind.
+I think that’s pretty amazing, especially since it meant for that small time, almost 50% of their power was coming from relatively carbon-clean sources.

 There has been a little bit of Bongo hacking.
 In an ideal world, Pat would get with the programme and get himself a blog.
 People should keep bugging him on IRC to start blogging, and he could be writing some of this stuff instead of me 🙂

 First up, the big connio-on-GNUTLS patch has landed.
 Pat has worked extremely hard on this, and while I’ve helped out on some setup stuff, it’s basically his work.
+This means that connio-using agents now use GNU TLS as their secure sockets and TLS implementation (pretty much, SMTP is the only renegade).

 Last weekend I started looking at Hawkeye, prompted mostly by the need for people to be able to change the config for Bongo while we’re putting the new config system in place.